googleapis/google-cloud-cpp/google/cloud/artifactregistry/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Artifact Registry API][cloud-service-docs], a service to Store and manage build artifacts in a scalable and integrated service built on Google infrastructure.
+This directory contains an idiomatic C++ client library for the [Artifact Registry API][cloud-service-docs].
+Store and manage build artifacts in a scalable and integrated service built on Google infrastructure.

 This library is **experimental**.
 Its APIs are subject to change without notice.